ashu20777/Udacity_Data_Engineering/Data_Pipelines_with_Airflow/README.md

 ## Project structure

-**dags**
+*dags
 	- pipleline.py
-**plugins**
+*plugins
 	- operators
-		**stage_redshift.py - Operator to read files from S3 and load into Redshift staging tables **load_fact.py - Operator to load the fact table in Redshift **load_dimension.py - Operator to read from staging tables and load the dimension tables in Redshift **data_quality.py - Operator for data quality checking
+		*stage_redshift.py - Operator to read files from S3 and load into Redshift staging tables *load_fact.py - Operator to load the fact table in Redshift *load_dimension.py - Operator to read from staging tables and load the dimension tables in Redshift *data_quality.py - Operator for data quality checking

-- dl.cfg: Config file with AWS credentials.
-- etl.py: Program that extracts songs and log data from S3, transforms it using Spark, and loads the Fact and Dimension tables back to S3 in parquet format.
-- data_lake.ipynb: Jupyter notebook, for running the program on Jupyter instead of the command line.
-In order to run, import this notebook on the EMR cluster.
-- README.md: Current file, contains detailed information about the project.